Rowland Newman

 Somerset Archives also tell me that at the time of the 1881 census index of Somerset, Rowland, then 35 years old, was the Rector of Lufton (which happens to have been the village where Henry Augustus Paynter was buried 38 years later in 1919).
 At that time, he lived in the Rectory at Lufton with his wife Catherine L. Newman who was then 29 years old.

-In late 1881 or 1882 Rowland succeeded his uncle Joseph Jekyll as Vicar of Hawkridge and Withypool in the wilds of Exmoor in Somerset where he was rector for 37 years.
+In July 1881 Rowland succeeded his uncle Joseph Jekyll as Vicar of Hawkridge and Withypool in the wilds of Exmoor in Somerset where he was rector for 37 years.
 His daughter Violet was born there in 1882.
-His eldest son Rowland (who I remember from my childhood) followed him to lead the same parish.
+On his death in 1919, his eldest son Roland Alan Webbe Newman took over as incumbent of the parish.
 [See Priesthood in the 18th and 19th Centuries].

-From John Thomas, 7th Dec 2004: John Thomas has contacted me with the fascinating story of his illegitimate grandfather, Bertie (Herbert) Thomas whose high-born parents placed him in the care of a washerwoman named Mary Steer of Withypool around 1887.
+On 7th Dec 2004 John Thomas contacted me with a fascinating story about his illegitimate grandfather, Bertie (Herbert) Thomas whose high-born parents placed him in the care of a washerwoman named Mary Steer of Withypool around 1887.
 Around 1901, Mary placed his papers into the safekeeping of Rowland Newman, who was then vicar of Hawkridge and Withypool.
 Subsequent attempts by failed to trace his parents.
-Bertie Bertie's grandson, John Thomas, is appealing for help in tracing his grandfather's parents, and since I recall reading the story once before (I don't remember where or when) I thought I would post it onto this website on the off-chance that it reaches someone who knows the answer to the riddle.
+John Thomas is Bertie's grandson and is appealing for help in tracing his grandfather's parents, and since the story is so interesting I have posted a special page about it on the off-chance that it reaches someone who knows the answer to the riddle.

 Last Updated: 4th June 2008- photo of Katherine Louise Edwards added.